 President of Baseball Operations

 At the top of the list is the revitalization of the Rays.
-In the fall of 2007, Silverman directed a complete organizational rebranding, including a new name, colors, uniforms and icon, a bright yellow sunburst.
+In the fall of 2007, Silverman directed a complete organizational rebranding including a new name, colors, uniforms and logo, a bright yellow sunburst.

-In 2010 Silverman received the George M. Steinbrenner III Citizen of the Year award from the Sports Club of Tampa Bay.
+In 2010, Silverman received the George M. Steinbrenner III Citizen of the Year Award from the Sports Club of Tampa Bay.
 Street and Smith's Business Journal has twice named Silverman to its "Forty Under 40" list honoring accomplished and promising sports executives under age 40.

 The Dallas native holds a bachelor of economics degree from Harvard University.
 Matt and his wife, Andrea, reside in St. Petersburg with their daughters Alexa and Samantha.